qgrid/qgrid.github.io/source/reference/data-middleware.md

 ]});
 ```

-* `qgrid.pipe.data`
+## Data Pipe

-The intent is to fill data `rows` property and setup initial set of data `columns` to use them in the next pipes.
-Without filling data columns, next pipes in the default pipeline won't work, because they need to be aware of how to get column cell values from data source.
+The intent is to fill data `rows` property and setup initial set of data `columns` with or without auto generation to use them in the next pipes.

-* `qgrid.pipe.filter`
+## Filter Pipe

-Applies client side filtration, utilizes `filter` model for getting input data and `expression builder` kit to support complex logic.
+Applies client side filtration, utilizes `filter` model for getting input data and `expression builder` kit to support complex logic by invoking `match` function from filter state.

-* `qgrid.pipe.sort`
+## Sort Pipe

 Applies client side sorting, supports sorting by multiple columns.

-* `qgrid.pipe.memo`
+## Memo pipe

 Converts input of data rows to output that supports grouping and pivoting.

 ```javascript